marbocub/MariaPrintSystem/README.md

 Requirements and Limitations
 ============================

-This program is worked on Windows with .NET 2.0 and later.
+This program is worked on Windows with .NET 3.0 and later.
 I have developed by using Visual Studio 2017.

 Implemented
 -----------

     Tasktray icon/program for ps files watcher and the application kicker.
+    Print Preview/Management UI for preview virtual spools and print to a real printer.

 Under the developing
 --------------------